 - Organizational Concerns: desk, backpack, & homework

-- Sensory Issues: may impact ability to focus on academic, PE, play
+- Sensory Issues: may impact the ability to focus on academic, PE, play

 What does sensory processing have to do with learning and behavior at school?
 Necessary for systems to work together in an organized manner or major traffic jam!